aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.KafkaEvents/README.md

 If you are using this package with Amazon Lambda but are not also using `Amazon.Lambda.Serialization.Json`, be aware that one property requires custom serialization.

-This property is `Value` on the type `Amazon.Lambda.KafkaEvents.KafkaEvent+KafkaEventRecord`.
 This is a `MemoryStream` object that should be populated by converting the JSON string from base64 to an array of bytes, then constructing a `MemoryStream` object from these bytes.
 Here is a code sample showing this deserialization logic.
 ```csharp
 string dataBase64 = GetJsonString();
 byte[] dataBytes = Convert.FromBase64String(dataBase64);